Skip to content

 Roles — Reusable Automation at Scale

 Once your playbooks grow beyond 50 lines, you'll start copying tasks between files.
 That's when you need roles.
-A role is a self-contained unit of automation — tasks, handlers, templates, default variables, and files — packaged in a standardized directory structure.
-Roles are how Ansible scales from 'one playbook' to 'an entire infrastructure codebase.'
+A role is a self-contained unit of automation — tasks, handlers, templates, default variables, and static files — packaged in a standardized directory structure that Ansible knows how to load automatically.
+Roles are how Ansible scales from 'one playbook' to 'an entire infrastructure codebase that multiple teams can contribute to.'

-The directory structure isn't optional decoration.
-It's Ansible's loading convention.
-When you reference a role, Ansible automatically loads tasks/main.yml, handlers/main.yml, defaults/main.yml, and so on.
-Skip the convention and things silently don't load.
+The directory structure is Ansible's loading convention, not optional decoration.
+When you reference a role in a playbook, Ansible automatically loads tasks/main.yml, handlers/main.yml, defaults/main.yml, templates/, and files/ if they exist.
+The structure is the contract — deviate from it and things silently don't load.

-Roles come from two sources: you write your own, or you pull community roles from Ansible Galaxy (ansible-galaxy install geerlingguy.nginx).
-Galaxy has thousands of pre-built roles.
-For common software — Nginx, Docker, PostgreSQL, certbot — a community role saves hours.
-For your application-specific logic — deploying your Java app, configuring your monitoring — you write your own.
+Roles come from two sources: you write your own for application-specific automation, or you pull community roles from Ansible Galaxy (ansible-galaxy install geerlingguy.nginx).
+Galaxy has thousands of pre-built roles for common infrastructure software.
+For Nginx, Docker, PostgreSQL, certbot, Redis — a battle-tested community role saves hours and handles edge cases your first draft won't.
+For deploying your Java application, configuring your monitoring stack, or enforcing your company's specific security baseline — you write your own.

 io/thecodeforge/ansible/roles/nginx/tasks/main.yml · YAML